Preikestolen: Safety

-The authorities have opted not to install fencing or other safety devices as they felt it would detract from the site and the fact that fatalities at the site are extremely rare, despite having approximately 200,000 visitors each year.
+The authorities have opted not to install fencing or other safety devices as they felt it would detract from the site and the fact that fatalities at the site are extremely rare, despite having hundreds of thousands of visitors each year.
 Furthermore, there were concerns that fences or other devices might encourage dangerous behavior such as climbing onto the fences.
 Norwegian authorities have stated that "we cannot fence in all nature in this country".

-Up until 2013 there had been no accidental fatalities at the site.
-However, there were previously suicides and suicide attempts.
-In February 2000, an Austrian woman and a Norwegian man committed a joint suicide by jumping together off the cliff after meeting on the internet and forming a suicide pact.
-In October 2004, a young German couple were on their way to the cliff to commit suicide but were stopped by the Norwegian authorities before being able to carry out the act when their families alerted authorities.
-In autumn 2013, a Spanish tourist became the first person to die from what was originally ruled to be an accident; however, right after the accident, a suicide note was posted on his Facebook account indicating that the incident was in fact a suicide.

-According to local press the first accident without known suicidal intentions had been in 2020.

 Nature

 Geology

-The cliff was formed during the ice age, approximately 10,000 years ago, when the edges of the glacier reached the cliff.
+The cliff was formed during the Last Glacial Period, approximately 10,000 years ago, when the edges of the glacier reached the cliff.
 The water from the glacier froze in the crevices of the mountain and eventually broke off large, angular blocks, which were later carried away with the glacier.
 This is the cause of the angular shape of the plateau.
 Along the plateau itself there continues to be a deep crack.
 Due to these cracks, the plateau will at some point fall down, but all the geological investigations have revealed that this will not happen in the foreseeable future, and geologists have confirmed the safety of the plateau.